fabiandev/apiai-messenger-twitter-bot/README.md

 This app supports deployment to [OpenShift](https://www.openshift.com) out-of-the-box.
-Just create an app for Node.js, add all environment variables from `server/.env` and force-push this repository to your OpenShift's app repo.
+Just create an app for Node.js, add all environment variables from `server/.env` and force-push this repository to your OpenShift application git.

 # Credits